qmk/qmk_firmware/keyboards/sofle/keymaps/dr.noobs/readme.md

-For more information on integrating the Pimoroni Trackball, please see: https://github.com/foureight84/sofle-keyboard-pimoroni
+Base on keymaps "foureight84" and "helltm".
+Just keep the VIA enabled.